 Encourage parents to come into the classroom to talk about their jobs.

 Before the parents come, discuss possible interview questions with the children.
 Where do they work?
 What do they like about their job?
 What is hard about it?
+How did they prepare to get their job — college, apprenticeship, or training program?

 When possible, consider field trips to workplaces.